usnationalarchives/digital-preservation/README.md

 * Textual and Word Processing
 * Web Records

-Each Plan corresponds to an electronic record type category and contains a list of “Essential Characteristics,” also known as “Significant Properties,” which identify the characteristics of a record (its Appearance, Behavior, Context, and Structure) that should, be retained, if at all possible, in any format migration.
+Each category has its own Plan that contains a list of “Significant Properties,” which identify the properties, or characteristics, of a record (its Appearance, Behavior, Context, and Structure) that should be retained, if possible, in any format migration.
 These characteristics are important to ensure the highest fidelity format record migrations.

 The second resource is the File Format Preservation Action Plan Spreadsheet.
 The spreadsheet covers over 500 variant versions of file formats and identifies:
 * Categories of electronic records associated with the format